 Send your research briefs to the attorneys you have on your target list.

 To get the best results, you should email and snail mail your updates.

-Email is convenient and free, but you’re likely to get only 25% of the attorneys to open the email.
+Email marketing is convenient and free, but you’re likely to get only 25% of the attorneys to open the email.

 Snail mail is low cost, but the “open rate” is more likely to be around 80%.

 Using both channels will pretty much ensure that your message is seen.

 If you don’t’ follow up consistently, you’re likely to lose momentum, and your referrals will dry up.

 There is a lot of competition for PI referrals, and chiropractors who take consistent action will generate the most consistent results.